The Complete Uk lawn glossary

 Robbie's Take

 Quick release is a sprint, slow release is a marathon.
-Use quick release when you need fast results and can manage the flush of growth that follows.
-Follow up with slow release for sustained feeding.
 Don't rely on quick release alone or you'll be on a boom and bust cycle.

 R